More than 60% of the top 1000 YouTube music videos are blocked in Germany

 If you like to use YouTube for watching the latest and greatest music videos, or classic music videos, you may have noticed the occasional "not available in your country" message when you try to do so.
-When a music video is not available, it is usually because of a rights issue.
+When a music video is not available, it is usually because of a rights issue but it sometimes can also be the case if the rights holder decides to release it to certain regions only.

-The website GEMA versus YouTubes Top 1000 keeps track of how many videos of the top 1000 music videos on YouTube are blocked in select countries of the world.
+The website GEMA versus YouTubes Top 1000 [Update: no longer available] keeps track of how many videos of the top 1000 music videos on YouTube are blocked in select countries of the world.
 The majority of countries linger around the 1% mark.
 Only eight videos are blocked in the UK, nine in the US and 10 in Spain.

 When you look at the German number, you will notice that 615 of the 1000 top music videos on YouTube are currently blocked in the country, or 61.5%.